Feral Druid Compendium

 Second Priority: Finishers

-- As Wildstalker there are 2 scenarios where you can use 3+ combo point rips:
+- There are 2 scenarios where you can use 3+ combo point rips:

 Rip is in pandemic range near the start of